 The following diseases and conditions can be diagnoses with capsule endoscopy:

-- Small intestinal tumors (lymphoma, carcinoid tumor, etc.)
+- Small intestinal tumors – Lymphoma, carcinoid tumor, etc. They can be benign or malignant.

-Yes, your preparation is somewhat similar but much easier than that of a colonoscopy.
-For the best results during capsule endoscopy procedures and other endoscopic exams, patients take laxatives to clear the intestines of residual food and bacterial debris.
+Your capsule endoscopy preparation is somewhat similar but much easier than that of a colonoscopy.
+For the best results during capsule endoscopy procedures and other endoscopic exams, patients should begin fasting around midnight on the day before the procedure, and take laxatives to clear the intestines of residual food and bacterial debris.
 Other than that, you need only the ability to swallow a vitamin-sized pill when you show up to your capsule endoscopy appointment.

 Is the Capsule Endoscopy Covered by Insurance?